Obligation to have a fiscal cash register – who is affected?

 Fiscal cash register – what is it?

 Let’s start with the basics.
-Although for many years the fiscal cash register was rightly associated with a device that prints receipts, in 2023 this state of affairs has long since become obsolete.
-As a general rule, the cash register is still used to store information about a store’s or company’s inventory and to record sales of goods and services, but the way it does this has changed significantly.
+Although for many years the fiscal cash register was rightly associated with a device that printed receipts, this state of affairs has long since become obsolete.
+As a general rule, the fiscal cash register is still used to store information about a store’s or company’s inventory and to record sales of goods and services, but the way it does this has changed significantly over the years.

 Important!

 Traditional cash registers and those with electronic recording are being phased out of the market.
-If your company is just setting up a cash register in 2023, these two types can be confidently skipped.
+If you are reading this text because you want to set up a fiscal cash register in your business, these two types can safely be skipped.

 Who must have a fiscal cash register?